As good as it is, the NVIDIA Nvidia Shield still runs into issues, usually centered on display issues where it won’t turn on.

 Once you’ve done that, your Shield will clear all the data and go with a fresh install of its operating system.

 This process may take a few minutes, so be patient.
 Once complete, you’ll need to make sure your software updates.
-Then go through getting the Shield set up the way you had it before.
+Then get the Shield set up the way you had it before.

 Software and Firmware Update

-Unfortunately, this won’t work if you can’t get to the home screen.
-However, if your Shield TV won’t turn on intermittently, then updating the software may stop it from happening in the future.
+Unfortunately, this won’t work if you can’t reach the home screen.
+However, updating your Shield TV may fix it if it won’t turn on intermittently in the future.

 NVIDIA bundles its software and firmware updates in the NVIDIA Shield Experience package.
 Each new version contains bug fixes and new features, updating the code to help it run more efficiently.